CHAPTER ONE

 As he thumbed his new address into the phone’s GPS, what sounded like a cacophony of firecrackers reverberated from within the warehouse.
 He leaned forward to restart the engine when a clang like a cymbal rang out and the passenger-side window collapsed into a shower of micro shards that stung the side of his face, the projectile passing behind his head.
 “Fuck!”
 He yelled.

 She was squatting next to him now, checking the side of his face.
-"The bullet missed but the window glass didn't."
+“The bullet missed but the window glass didn’t.”
 She stood and peered over the hood of the jeep to see her partner pull up beside the pickup, blasting a bullhorn.
-The shooting stopped and she watched as her cohort walked slowly up the loading dock steps, checked the hole in the tin siding, and slid open the hangar door.
+The shooting stopped and she watched as he walked up the loading dock steps, checked the hole in the tin siding, and slid open the hangar door.
 Voices boomed.
 The policewoman nodded.

 “Probably a ricochet,” she said.